No item(s) available in cart.

 3.2.2 Lack of root fusion

 Lack of fusion defects (similar to lack of penetration) at the weld root can be obtained by EDM notching or by TIG.
-Although EDM notching is precisely controlled, the resulting defect is characterized by a relatively large gape (Figure 3c) and cannot replicate a real lack of fusion defect (Figure 3a and b), which is better simulated by manual TIG welding.
-In order to obtain realistic lack of root fusion defects by manual welding, TIG is applied to obtain a weld metal build up at the weld root.
+Although EDM notching is precisely controlled, the resulting defect is characterized by a relatively large gape (Figure 3c) and cannot replicate a real lack of fusion defect (Figures 3a and b), which is better simulated by manual TIG welding.
+In order to obtain a realistic lack of root fusion defects by manual welding, TIG is applied to obtain a weld metal build-up at the weld root.
 This is then ground parallel to the opposite root face, according to the required defect size.
 Small TIG runs are deposited on top of the build-up, making sure that the contact surface between the build-up and the opposite root face is not melted.
 This leaves an unfused land which simulates the lack of root fusion defect.

 The manual procedure allows defects within the required tolerances, even when very small sizes are required (1 to 3mm in through wall height).